Lets delve into the overall structure

 At first, I was unaware of PRAW, the Python client that manages Reddit OAuth endpoints.
 Because of this, I manually created the endpoints to interact with Reddit for fetching posts, comments, profile information, and communities.

-It primarily analyzes Reddit comments and generates search labels, which are then passed to the YouTube
+It primarily analyzes Reddit comments and generates search labels, which are then passed to the YouTube worker to retrieve the video ID.

-The AI worker uses Gemini in deployment mode, but you can also use other Ollama models like deepseek
+The AI worker uses Gemini in deployment mode, but you can also use other Ollama models like deepseek locally during development.
+You just need to make some minor changes in the code.

 This worker retrieves the video ID from Google’s YouTube API.
 It’s pretty self-explanatory.